tgalopin/symfony-translations-checker/README.md

 php symfony-translation-checker.phar check /path/to/your/project/translations
 ```

-By default, the locale acting as reference is either English or the first one found.
+By default, the locale acting as reference is "en".
 You can change this setting by passing a reference option:

 ```bash
 php symfony-translation-checker.phar check /path/to/your/project/translations --reference=fr